Biarritz: Whaling

 Most of the documents, records and official agreements gathered in the archives from Biarritz mention whaling.
 This was the principal local industry.
 Consequently, the town's coat of arms features the image of a whale below a rowing boat manned by five sailors wearing berets, one of whom is preparing to throw a harpoon.
-This inscription is written on it: Aura, sidus, mare, adjuvant me (The air, the stars and the seas are helping me).
+It bears the inscription: Aura, sidus, mare, adjuvant me (The air, the stars and the seas are helping me).

-Biarritz has long made its living from the sea: from the 12th century onwards, it was a whaling town.
-In the 18th century, doctors claimed that the ocean at Biarritz had therapeutic properties, inspiring patients to make pilgrimages to the beach for alleged cures for their ailments.
-After the 7th century, Biarritz had many confrontations with Bayonne, with the Kingdom of England – Lapurdi was under its control – and with the Bishop of Bayonne.
+Biarritz has long made its living from the sea.
+After the 7th century, Biarritz had many confrontations with Bayonne, with the Kingdom of England – Lapurdi was under English control – and with the Bishop of Bayonne.
 Almost all of the disputes were about whale hunting.
 In 1284, the town's right to hunt whales was reinstated by the authorities of Lapurdi and the Duchy of Aquitaine.

-From the Middle Ages and Early modern period a watchtower has looked down over the sea at Biarritz, from "La Humade", waiting for the sight of a whale.
-Whenever those keeping watch saw a whale, they would burn wet straw, to create a large amount of smoke and thus communicate the news to their fellow countrymen.
+During the Middle Ages and early modern period, a watchtower looked down over the sea at Biarritz, from "La Humade", waiting for the sight of a whale.
+Whenever those keeping watch saw a whale, they would burn wet straw to create a large amount of smoke and thus communicate the news to their fellow countrymen.
 Eventually, however, the tower disappeared.

-In the 16th century, as a consequence of the attacks suffered in this area, or for other reasons, the whales migrated to other places.
-Whale hunters from Lapurdi, therefore, crossed the Atlantic Ocean in pursuit of them, and they spent over a century in the Labrador Peninsula and on Newfoundland.
-Later, instead of hunting whales, they started cod fishing in Newfoundland.
-A century later, due to the ban on fishing off the coasts of North America and the steely competence of English and Dutch fishermen, the number of fishing boats from Biarritz diminished and nowadays, the Biarritz fishing industry in these areas has come to an end.
+In the 16th century, as a consequence of hunting in the area, or for other reasons, the whales migrated elsewhere.
+Whale hunters from Lapurdi, therefore, crossed the Atlantic Ocean in pursuit of them and spent over a century in the Labrador Peninsula and on Newfoundland.
+Later, instead of hunting whales, they started to fish for cod in Newfoundland.
+A century later, due to the ban on fishing off the coasts of North America and the steely competence of English and Dutch fishermen, the number of fishing boats from Biarritz diminished, and nowadays the Biarritz fishing industry in these areas has come to an end.

-Even though the population from Biarritz was originally Basque, it is hard to assert whether the main language of the village was Basque or French.

-The first lighthouse of the village was built in 1650.
+The first lighthouse in the village was built in 1650.

 18th century

-Biarritz was an independent municipality, until 1784, a clergyman, four sworn and the city was governed by twelve deputies.
-Deputies were democratically chosen: there were four neighbourhoods (Portua, Bustingorri, Hurlaga and Alto), and three deputies had to be chosen from each of them.
-However, deputies were chosen by the abbot and sworn.
-Since they had no Town House, they gathered in a ward near the church.
-As they did not have a place for all the attending people, they made their meetings in the cemetery.
-That time, Biarritz was composed of around 1,700 citizens.
+Biarritz was an independent municipality until 1784 with a clergyman and four aldermen, and the city was governed by twelve deputies.
+Deputies were democratically chosen: there were four districts (Portua, Bustingorri, Hurlaga and Alto), and three deputies had to be chosen from each of them.
+However, deputies were chosen by the abbot and aldermen.
+Since there was no Town Hall, they gathered in a ward near the church.
+As there was not enough space for all in attendance, they held their meetings in the cemetery.
+Biarritz had around 1,700 citizens at this time.

-In the mid-18th century, the city began to change into a worldwide known bath-city.
+In the 18th century, doctors claimed that the ocean at Biarritz had therapeutic properties, inspiring patients to make pilgrimages to the beach for alleged cures for their ailments.
+The city began to transition into a world-famous spa town in the mid-1700s.